sandeshthapa/sandeshthapa.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I’m a **Robotics Controls Engineer** passionate about building intelligent, reliable, and safe autonomous systems.
-My interests lie at the intersection of control theory, planning, and optimization, with applications across UAVs, autonomous vehicles, and robotics.
-I specialize in designing provably safe control and planning/learning algorithms from the ground up—leveraging tools from control theory, optimization, vehicle dynamics, and learning-based methods to solve real-world challenges in autonomous navigation, flight control, and decision-making.
+My interests lie at the intersection of **nonlinear control, hybrid systems, and optimization**, with applications across UAVs, autonomous vehicles, and robotics.
+I specialize in designing **provably safe control and planning/learning algorithms** from the ground up—leveraging tools from control theory, vehicle dynamics, and learning-based methods to solve real-world challenges in autonomous navigation, flight control, and decision-making.

 - **Research Focus:** Robotics, Controls, Learning, and Autonomy
 - **Languages:** C/C++, MATLAB/Simulink, Stateflow, Python